Nikon D2Xs vs D3S

-The Nikon D2Xs and the Nikon D3S are two professional cameras that were revealed to the public, respectively, in June 2006 and October 2009.
+The Nikon D2Xs and the Nikon D3S are two professional cameras that were announced, respectively, in June 2006 and October 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D2Xs) and a full frame (D3S) sensor.
-The D2Xs has a resolution of 12.2 megapixel, whereas the D3S provides 12.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The D2Xs has a resolution of 12.2 megapixels, whereas the D3S provides 12.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Nikon D2Xs and the Nikon D3S.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D2Xs – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Nikon D2Xs and the Nikon D3S are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D2Xs – represents the basis or 100 percent across all the size and weight measures).